jongiddy/typle/README.md

 # typle

-The `typle` crate provides a `typle!` macro to create items for tuples of multiple lengths.
+The `typle` crate provides a macro to create items for tuples of multiple lengths.

-A function to zip a pair of tuples into a tuple of pairs:
+For example it can define a function, for tuples up to length 12, to zip a pair of tuples into a tuple of pairs:

 ```rust
 #[typle(Tuple for 0..=12)]